 2013 was a milestone year for Rātā Foundation’s history.
 For only the second time since Rātā Foundation’s inception, the Trustees used funds from its capital base to help communities, throughout its funding regions, deal with the aftermath of the earthquakes and its ongoing effects.

-The devastating earthquakes tore apart not only buildings and infrastructure, but so much of our community’s spirit.
+The devastating earthquakes tore apart not only buildings and infrastructure, but much of our community’s spirit.
 The ethos behind the $25 million Special Fund was simple – assist communities in need through a variety of projects and initiatives to knit together the various threads which make our funding regions so unique.

 Our vision for the Special Fund was to partner with other philanthropic organisations and government to effect sustainable change.
 Through our collective endeavours we aspired to make our communities stronger, more connected, happier and prosperous.